UniversalDependencies/UD_Japanese-KTC/README.txt

 development: articles on January 6th and editorials in April
 test: articles on January 5th and editorials in March

+## Citation

+You are encouraged to cite the following paper when you refer to the Universal Dependencies Japanese Treebank.

+Hiroshi Kanayama, Yusuke Miyao, Takaaki Tanaka, Shinsuke Mori, Masayuki Asahara, and Sumire Uematsu.
+A Draft Proposal for Universal Dependencies Japanese Treebank.
+In the Proceedings of the 21st annual meeting for Gengo Shori Gakkai (The Association for Natural Language Processing).
+2015.
+(In Japanese)

 ## Statistics